Does Prague have a car problem? Expert comments on key obstacles to building a more sustainable city

 “We have some requirements which we need to fulfill, like the Climate Plan, for example.
 So, these are the main requirements, which push the changes.
 But it's more concentrated on the electrification of public transport and relying on the electrification of private cars, and so on.

-“And in the Climate Plan, there is also a planned completion of the motorways of the ring roads, which doesn’t just have positive effects, it also has the negative effects without other measures which are not there in this plan.
-So, it's complicated to fulfill [the Climate Plan], making it not the most ideal for the 21st century.”
+“And in the Climate Plan, there is a planned completion of the motorways of the ring roads, which doesn’t just have positive effects, it also has the negative effects.
+So, it's complicated to fulfill [the Climate Plan], making it less ideal for the 21st century.”